Menahel’s Letters

 Rabbi Yosef Yitzchok Chitrik

-Dean, Beis Chana Seminary.
+Dean, Beis Chana Seminary

 Students not from North America and don’t come for the Kinus will be asked to schedule a Zoom interview (dates not yet determined).